ldf921/PublicCourse/homework4/solution.md

 ## Problem 3
 The viewer is modify to generate the files and display only points inside each obstacle to visualize the results.
 After lanuching the window, press key 'g' to generate the perception obstacle files in pony data dir and save results to output_dir, press key 'n' to visualize the results.
+A screenshot of visualization is `perception_obstacle.png`.
 ```
 bazel run //homework4:pointcloud_viewer_main -- --pony_data_dir {pony_data_dir} --output_dir {output_dir} --obstacle
 ```